tomasvr/esl-uav-controller/README.md

 - [Jiahao] Cornercases: check what happens when pitch or roll in maximzed (tilt mcu all the way to left or right or down or up)
 	- can be done with MCU, check motor values

-- [Zehang] Fix state mismatch function
-	- enter panic mode on state mismatch
-	- pc should not enter switch mode when the js is not in a normal position

 - [Xinyun][DONE] Trimming function using keyboard
 	- counteract external offsets (e.g. cable)
 	- offest value for setpoint of pitch, roll and yaw